 the air we breathe is an expanded single-channel experimental documentary.
 The work explores the complexities of air pollution, weaving together themes of environmental catastrophe, cultural and political strife, conspiracy and the various links between.
 This work imagines the ways environment and culture impact one another in ongoing and cyclical means.
 Combining research about Edmonton’s air quality with personal storytelling and speculative imaginings, this project deeply considers the complicated means by which our air impacts us–from the physical effects of pollutants to scent and collective memory.

-Gallery 44 is pleased to debut a fundraising edition by Christina Battle at Art Toronto from October 27 - 30, 2022!
-The limited edition is produced as a prelude to the air we breathe.
+Gallery 44 is pleased to debut a fundraising edition by Christina Battle produced as a prelude to the air we breathe.

 the air we breathe, 2022

 Unscented Beeswax Candle and a Recycled Pulp Coaster, 4 x 3 Inch